Accessibility at the OSC

-The OSC has developed an Accessibility Policy that sets out our obligations in providing goods and services to individuals with disabilities in an accessible manner.
+The OSC has developed an Accessibility Policy that sets out our obligations in providing goods and services to persons with disabilities in an accessible manner.
 The OSC has also developed policies to address the Information and Communications, Employment, and the Design of Public Spaces Standards, in accordance with the Integrated Accessibility Standard.

 The OSC monitors and updates all of its accessibility policies on an ongoing basis to promote compliance with our AODA obligations.
-Finally, the OSC maintains a multi-year accessibility plan designed to remove and prevent barriers and promote accessibility for individuals with disabilities.
+Finally, the OSC maintains a multi-year accessibility plan designed to remove and prevent barriers and promote accessibility for persons with disabilities.

 2. Employment Practices